-When TOILET is replaced with PEE, A-LITTLE becomes acceptable, as seen in (7).
-Unpunctuated repetition as in (7)c yields a reading on which urine is found in several areas, while continuous repetition as in (7)e indicates that there is urine all around.
+When TOILET is replaced with PEE, A-LITTLE becomes acceptable, as seen in (8)a.
+Unpunctuated repetition as in (8)c yields a reading on which urine is found in several areas, while continuous repetition as in (8)e indicates that there is urine all around.
+As before, repetition is deviation if it is realized in a single location as in (8)b-d.

-''' (7) HERE HAVE A-LITTLE
+''' (8) HERE HAVE A-LITTLE